Against variable declarations

 Fetching the job and the user are conceptually independent operations, and these are perfectly correct ways of doing both of them.
 But they aren't *programmatically* independent, because they affect what things are valid for each other.
 For no good reason, one requires the other to change.

 Now sure, the cost in this case was extremely small.
 Probably I just got a compiler error and had to go back in and fix it and then compile again.
 But just how often does this happen with a language that does variable declarations like this?
 If it happens a couple times a day, especially if build times are long, that can be a pretty significant cost on the scale that issues like this usually have.
-And there's also the diff size drawback: commit diffs are inflated by these semantically empty changes, which makes reading and reviewing a diff more time-consuming.
+And there's also the diff size drawback: commit diffs are inflated by these semantically empty changes, which makes reading and reviewing a diff harder.

 So that's my main reason for opposing variable declarations.
 Having the compiler check for unused names and names used without assignment still catches most name-related mistakes but doesn't have these drawbacks.
 Incidentally, the Go compiler *also* checks for unused local variables, which makes me think its declarations serve little to no purpose.